(Full time / Part time) 2020 start

 Assessment

 We use different methods of assessment, some of which will depend on the modules you choose.
-These are likely to include portfolios of practical work, group and individual projects and reports, essays, exams, literature reviews, case studies, presentations, scripts and commentaries.
+This is to ensure that you can demonstrate their knowledge and understanding in a wide variety of ways.
+Assessment methods may include e-portfolios of practical work, group and individual projects and reports, reflective and critical essays, exams, literature reviews, case studies, presentations, scripts and commentaries.
+Creative-critical assessments encourage innovation and experimentation with new techniques and different ideas.

 Entry requirements

 A bachelor degree with a 2:1 (Hons), preferably with some background in lens-based or image practice.
-Relevant professional experience will also be considered.
+This course encourages applications from students whose undergraduate degree has investigated one of the following subject areas:

 International qualifications